terraform-aws-modules/terraform-aws-lambda/README.md

 Q3: `null_resource.archive[0] must be replaced`

 > Answer: This probably mean that zip-archive has been deployed, but is currently absent locally, and it has to be recreated locally.
 When you run into this issue during CI/CD process (where workspace is clean) or from multiple workspaces, you can set environment variable `TF_RECREATE_MISSING_LAMBDA_PACKAGE=false` or pass `recreate_missing_package = false` as a parameter to the module and run `terraform apply`.
+If only the timestamp differs, you may set `TF_IGNORE_TIMESTAMP=true` or pass `ignore_timestamp = true` as a parameter to the module and run `terraform apply`.

 Q4: What does this error mean - `"We currently do not support adding policies for $LATEST."` ?